deoluoyinlola/cicd-with-terraform/README.md

 ![design](docs/assets/designs.svg)

 ## Project Requirement
+- Accessible to over 500 users publicly
+-

 ## Tools Used
 - [aws](https://aws.amazon.com/) - cloud platform, offering over 200 fully featured services from data centers globally.
 - [VSCode](https://code.visualstudio.com/) - preferred IDE
 - [Docker](https://wwww.docker.com/) - to build the image and push the app
 - [terraform](https://www.terraform.io/) - the main iac tool
+- [nginx](https://www.nginx.com/) - open source web server that can also be used as a reverse proxy, load balancer.

 ## Project Deliverables

-This app shows a simple user profile app set up using
-- index.html with pure js and css styles
-- nodejs backend with express module
+A simple wait list app developing with html, css, js and serve with Nginx.

+#### To start the application on your local machine
-- mongodb for data storage
+-

-All components are docker-based
-Yu can as well try it out locally on your machine without Docker, the choice is yours but I am going to explain how to with Docker;
-### With Docker

-#### To start the application
+#### To start the application with Docker

-Step 1: Create
+Step 1: start

 Step 2: start

-Step 3: start

-Step 4:

-Step 5: create

-Step 6: Start

-Step 7: Access you nodejs application UI from browser

-#### To start the application

-Step 1: start

-Step 4: start

-Step 5: access the nodejs application from browser

-#### To build
+#### To build from the source code
+- clone the appropriate repo
+- cd into the file
     docker build -t app:1.0 .

 The dot "." at the end of the command denotes location of the Dockerfile.